speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/java/README.md

 ### drives

-* `driveDrivesCreate` - Creates a new shared drive.
+* `driveDrivesCreate` - Creates a shared drive.
 * `driveDrivesDelete` - Permanently deletes a shared drive for which the user is an organizer.
 The shared drive cannot contain any untrashed items.
 * `driveDrivesGet` - Gets a shared drive's metadata by ID.
 * `driveDrivesHide` - Hides a shared drive from the default view.
 * `driveDrivesList` - Lists the user's shared drives.
 * `driveDrivesUnhide` - Restores a shared drive to the default view.
-* `driveDrivesUpdate` - Updates the metadate for a shared drive.
+* `driveDrivesUpdate` - Updates the metadata for a shared drive.

 ### files

 * `driveFilesCopy` - Creates a copy of a file and applies any requested updates with patch semantics.
 Folders cannot be copied.
-* `driveFilesCreate` - Creates a new file.
+* `driveFilesCreate` - Creates a file.
 * `driveFilesDelete` - Permanently deletes a file owned by the user without moving it to the trash.
 If the file belongs to a shared drive the user must be an organizer on the parent.
 If the target is a folder, all descendants owned by the user are also deleted.
 * `driveFilesEmptyTrash` - Permanently deletes all of the user's trashed files.
 * `driveFilesExport` - Exports a Google Workspace document to the requested MIME type and returns exported byte content.
 Note that the exported content is limited to 10MB.